tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-gcp-terraform/README.md

 ## Kubernes setup

-k8s contains raw yaml files for installing ArgoCD
+k8s contains raw yaml files for installing:
+- ArgoCD
+- RabbitMQ
+- Cert-Manager

+### Cert-Manager
+Cert-manager tries by default to create resources in the kube-system namespace, which is not possible in GKE autopilot.
+All mentions of kube-system are replaced with cert-manager namespace.

 ## Modules